carecon/openhab2-addons/addons/binding/org.openhab.binding.mihome/README.md

     1. The device appears in openHAB thing Inbox

 * If you don't want to hear the chinese voice every time, you can disable it by setting the volume to minimum in the MiHome App (same for the blinking light)
-* The devices don't need an internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore
+* The devices don't need an internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing internet connection in your router

 ## Important information

 The binding requires port `9898` to not be used by any other service on the system.

 ## Full Example

-**Please consider additional configuration options for things:**
-1. Window Sensor
-    * can be configured, after which time the isOpenedAlarm shall trigger (see example below)

 **xiaomi.items:**